 Harry is a second year trainee at Rollits.
+His current seat is in the Dispute Resolution Department.

 December 2020 - December has been a very busy month!
 I assisted in the completion of a financing matter which I had initially drafted documents for in November.
 I was again tasked with drafting numerous documents, which included notice of assignments, board minutes and a director’s certificate.
 I really enjoyed working on this financing matter, and I hope I get to use the experience gained from this during the rest of my time in the department.